MuhammedBuyukkinaci/My-Docker-Notes/README.md

 # My-Docker-Notes
 Including My Docker Notes

+This is a repository which summarizes What I learned from [this course (Docker A-Z) on Udemy](https://www.udemy.com/course/adan-zye-docker/).

 ## Introduction to Docker

 1) Computer = CPU + RAM + Motherboard + Hard disc